 “Having proper data and knowing where you are, what seems to be driving your revenue, and where you might be able to trim some costs is critical,” says Charlie.
 “Having solid data when it comes to bookkeeping for startups puts you in a better spot to succeed in the future.”

 Even if you have little bookkeeping experience, you now have firsthand knowledge of and access to all your financials, which puts you in a powerful place to make informed decisions about your business’ future.
-And while there’s value in getting expert bookkeeping help and advice, make sure you never lose the solid understanding of your numbers, no matter who you have managing the day to day.
+And while there’s value in getting expert bookkeeping help and advice, make sure you never lose the solid understanding of your numbers, no matter who you have running your financial management day to day.

 What is a bookkeeper?